 Second, it’s one of the most versatile big-batch recipes you can make.
 That means cook it once and enjoy it several times during the week or freeze in portions to use later.

-Traditional Chile Verde is a Mexican stew that uses most of the same ingredients I’ve included, but is definitely more stew-like.
-This slow cooker pork shoulder doesn’t have as much sauce or liquid, which makes it more versatile in that array of dishes I mentioned above.
+Traditional Chile Verde is a Mexican stew that uses most of the same ingredients in this recipe, but is definitely more stew-like.
+This slow cooker pork shoulder doesn’t have as much sauce or liquid, which makes it more versatile in that array of dishes mentioned above.
 But you could add an extra bottle of sauce, plus some chicken broth, and turn it into stew, if desired.

 How To Make Chile Verde Slow Cooked Pork Shoulder

 The cut of pork used makes a big difference with slow cooking.
 The leaner cuts, like pork loin, dry out too quickly and that long cooking time doesn’t help.
-So I tend to use a shoulder roast because it has more marbling and ends up super juicy and flavorful.
+So you’ll want to use a shoulder roast because it has more marbling and ends up super juicy and flavorful.

-Tomatillo salsa is my favorite salsa of all.
-I could drink (and I have) the green salsa from Trader Joe’s.
-It’s very mild, so it’s super kid-friendly, and has great flavor.
-I also recommend Frontera, Herdez, La Costeña, or LaVictoria.
+Tomatillo salsa is a very mild salsa, so it’s super kid-friendly, and has great flavor.
+You could also use Frontera, Herdez, La Costeña, or LaVictoria.
 There are others, but these are the brands most readily available in grocery stores.

 Bottled, canned, or fresh green chiles can be used interchangeably in this recipe.
 The canned or bottled are super easy and taste great.
 Fresh takes a bit more effort, and even more so if you go the extra mile and roast them first.
-In the summertime/early fall when Hatch chiles are available, I stock up and freeze them to use during the rest of the year.
 Trader Joe’s also usually carries frozen fire-roasted Hatch chiles.
 It’s all about how spicy you want to go.

-I experimented with adding vinegar and bay leaves to the green chile pork after looking at other slow cooker recipes for pork roast.
-I’m not exactly sure what the science is behind the vinegar, but it really makes a difference.
+This recipe adds vinegar and bay leaves to the green chile pork after looking at other slow cooker recipes for pork roast — not sure what the science is behind the vinegar, but it really makes a difference.
 The pork doesn’t end up tasting vinegary at all.
 The bay leaves add another layer of flavor that you can’t quite put your finger on, but you’ll miss if it’s not there.
-I sometimes add brown sugar depending on how I’ll be using the pork.
-I recommend adding it the first time you make it and see what you think.
+You can also add brown sugar depending on how you’ll be using the pork.
+Try it the first time you make it and see what you think.